 Why Stairs Highlight Movement Changes

 Stairs place higher demands on the knees, hips, ankles, and balance than walking on flat ground.
-They also require controlled movement when stepping down, which can feel more challenging as coordination and strength change with age.
+They also require controlled movement when stepping down, which can feel more challenging as coordination and strength shift with age.

-This is why stairs often become the first place people notice stiffness, breathlessness, or hesitation.
+This is often why stairs become the first place people notice stiffness, breathlessness, or hesitation.

 National Institute on Aging: Exercise and Physical Activity

-Walking is More Than Just Forward Motion
+Walking Is More Than Just Forward Motion

 Walking supports mobility not only through distance, but through how the body moves while walking.